-First: definition of material oppression:
+First pass at a definition of material oppression:

-Material welfare of A is at the expense of B $\rightarrow$ A materially oppresses B peasant & land example: if peasants are excluded from the land are they exploited?
+Material welfare of A is at the expense of $B \rightarrow A$ materially oppresses B peasant & land example: if peasants are excluded from the land are they exploited? unionization and unemployment example: if union rules exclude the unemployed from jobs, do unionized workers exploit unemployed workers?

-Note: this is a critical concept: it implies the existence of an alternative in which B's welfare is improved when A does not materially exploit B.
+Note: this is a critical concept: it implies the existence of an alternative in which B's welfare is improved when A does not materially oppress B.

-Is oppression also exploitatative?
+Is oppression also necessarily exploitive?
 Two examples: